diman84/RAG/README.md

 ![LangChain](./images/langchain.png)

+To learn now to use langchain APIs, for which tasks and workloads you can check chat, specifically design for the purpose https://chat.langchain.com/

 ### Semantic Kernel
 Semantic Kernel is a lightweight, open-source development kit that lets you easily build AI agents and integrate the latest AI models into your **C#**, **Python**, or **Java** codebase